History of Norsk Data: Spin-offs and finale

 ND started debt settlement proceedings at Oslo District Court on 11 May 1993.
-Norsk Data merged with Nordic Data and Comma on 31 December to create Comma Data Services, which had 800 employees.
-All ND shareholders lost their values, the creditors received 25 percent of their claims and the new company became owned by the two largest creditors, Den norske Bank (70 percent) and Fokus Bank (30 percent).
-Dolphin was on 30 November announced closed and all employees were laid off, but on 23 December it was instead sold to the Telenor-owned TDK.
-Comma was sold to Telenor in March 1995.
+On 31 December, Norsk Data merged with Nordic Data and Comma to create Comma Data Services, which had 800 employees.
+Existing shares in the company were rendered worthless as the company's creditors received 25 percent of their claims and the new company became owned by the two largest creditors, Den norske Bank (70 percent) and Fokus Bank (30 percent).
+On 30 November, Dolphin had been announced closed and all employees were laid off, but on 23 December it was instead sold to Telenor-owned TBK Telematikk, and 33 of the 55 employees were reinstated.
+In early 1994, Dolphin announced an exit from systems manufacturing and its effective abandonment of Motorola's 88000 architecture, seeing employees leave for the spun-out Dolphin Interconnect Solutions and a start-up intending to support Dolphin's Brazilian customers.
+By 1995, the former Dolphin operation had become a "pure consultancy" business known as Telenor Dolphin, as TBK itself rebranded to Telenor Bedrift.
+Telenor itself made an offer to acquire Comma in March 1995, prompting a rival bid by Kjell Inge Røkke backed by former Norsk Data shareholders.
+However, Telenor's acquisition was completed in May 1995.